Jinger Duggar Wants Distance From Spotlight, Newly-Married Duggar Daughter Reportedly Wants Privacy

 Jinger Duggar is the newest daughter to have gotten married.
-She has always been more shy than her sisters, not appearing too frequently on the family’s now-defunct reality show, 19 Kids and Counting.
+She has always been shyer than her sisters while not appearing too frequently on the family’s now-defunct reality show, 19 Kids and Counting.
 When TLC decided to chronicle the lives of the older Duggar daughters, Jinger was still in the background as the beginning was focused more on Jill and Jessa with their growing families.
 Now that she is living further away and concentrating on building her life as a married woman, fans may see less and less of her on Counting On.

-Last night, Counting On returned and Jinger Duggar was featured shopping for her wedding dress.
+Last night, Counting On returned, and Jinger Duggar was featured shopping for her wedding dress.
 The show is going back to the wedding planning stages even though the wedding to Jeremy Vuolo was last season’s finale.
 According to the Hollywood Gossip, Jinger Duggar might be stepping back from the spotlight.
 She is the first daughter to move away from the family home, moving to another state to start her life.
 Things are going to be very different now with one of the older sisters gone and far enough away that a short drive won’t reunite the family.

 TBT!
 Do you recognize this little violinist? ????